markCwatson/toyos/README.md

 # ToyOS

 ToyOS is a work-in-progress (WIP) hobby operating system designed for educational and experimental purposes.
 The OS is being developed with a focus on foundational operating system concepts and practical implementations.
+The following GIF shows ToyOS running in QEMU.
+In this demonstration, the shell is interacting with the kernel to execute commands (currently, only the `echo` command is supported).

+![alt-text][1]

 Current features include:

 - **16-bit Bootloader:** A basic bootloader that initializes the system and loads the 32-bit kernel.
 - **32-bit Kernel:** The core of ToyOS, built for x86 platforms, handling essential system tasks.